 - Choose which business trips you want to add leisure to carefully.
 Potential candidates include destinations with very long travel times, such as Asia and Australia, or locations you’ve never visited before.

 - Explore your business destination after your last morning meeting or following dinner one night.
 Then, head to a nearby city for the leisure portion of your trip.
 This is very easy to do in many parts of Europe and the US.
 If you’re beset by winter doldrums, you might jump to a tropical or desert destination, taking advantage of open-air cafes and elevated terraces.
 Or maybe you’ll escape the snowy inner city to secluded mountain resorts for scenic views and cozy accommodations.
 Working remotely is an opportunity to chase what inspires you!

 - Pack smart for your bleisure trip.
 You’re combining two trips into one, but you don’t get twice the luggage.

-- Plan which attractions, restaurants, neighborhoods and parks you want to see before you leave home.
+- Plan which attractions, restaurants, neighborhoods, and parks you want to see before you leave home.
 You won’t have time to create an itinerary once in meetings and conferences, and you don’t want to waste time on a trip already shorter than most vacations.